About this book

 Part romance, part adventure story, part quest novel, Martine Leavitt brings her inimitable gentle wit, humor and compassion to a story about a teenaged boy struggling to gain control of his own mind and destiny.

-Winner of the Governor General's Literary Award, Young People's Literature – Text 2016
+- Winner Governor General's Literary Award, Young People's Literature – Text, 2016

-Selected for the Shelf Awareness Best YA Books of the Year 2015
+- Commended Shelf Awareness Best YA Books of the Year, 2015

-Selected for the IBBY Outstanding Books for Young People with Disabilities 2017
+- Commended IBBY Outstanding Books for Young People with Disabilities, 2017